Saath Nibhaana Saathiya 2: Plot

-3 months later

-Anant survives and returns as Dr. Siddharth Mukherji while Gehna proves Anant patriotism presuming Anant to be dead.
+Anant survives and returns as Dr. Siddharth Mukherji while Gehna proves Anant's patriotism presuming Anant to be dead.
 Dr. Kumar, Sagar and Kanak get jailed and Anant reveals his true identity.
-Gehna's sister, Swara and mother, Kusum returns in order to extort money from Desais.
+Gehna's sister, Swara and mother, Kusum return in order to extort money from Desais.
 Swara marries Pankaj and gets Gehna jailed.
 Kanak helps Gehna to break the prison in order to save her family from wicked Swara.
 Swara is exposed and Kusum rejoins with Gehna.
 Gehna gets pregnant but loses her baby due to Kanak's conspiracy.
 Gehna gets kidnapped by Dr. Abhay Sinha, a psychologically ill doctor, who had built a family out of his patients by erasing their memories.
 Anant rescues Gehna who regains her memory but is unaccepted by Desais who questions upon her purity.

 When Anant questions upon Gehna's purity, she leaves the Desai house to keep her self respect at height.
 Anant dies in a hideous accident caused by interruption in Sikandar's drug-deal.

-6 months later

 Gehna is now known as Kamya who lives in Mumbai.
 She is on a quest to get justice for Anant by punishing his killers in the eyes of law.
 She comes across reputed photographer, Surya Seth (who is briefly disguised as Kabir).
 Gehna gets Sikandar jailed for killing Anant.
 Later, Surya marries Gehna in order to torture her to get his brother, Sikandar out of jail.
 Gehna protects Surya from his wicked and greedy stepmother, Suhani Seth and her attempt to expose Suhani as the murderer of Surya's real mother, Urmila.
 Kanak and Suhani come together to torture Gehna and separate her from Surya.
 On Gehna's birthday, Gopi brings Urmila (Surya's real mother) back to Seth Mansion.
 Gopi helps Gehna in resolving her family issues, but Suhani still continues to create misunderstandings between Surya and Gehna.
 Gopi gives resilience to Gehna before heading back to Rajkot.
 Gehna then makes a plan with Kaddu Bua in order to expose Suhani but fails.
 Then, Suhani calls Shakuntala and Riddhima in order to separate Gehna and Surya.
 Gehna wins against Suhani exposing her before Surya and making Sikandar and Sarika realise their mistakes.
 Suhani repents for her actions and is forgiven.
-In the final episode, Surya accepts Gehna as his wife and they then live happily!
+At last, Surya accepts Gehna as his wife and they then live happily!